A happy employee is more productive and works with others better.

 Create a positive work environment

-Imagine waking up and dreading to go to work.
+Imagine waking up and dreading going to work.

 You have coworkers with bad attitudes, a boss that doesn’t pay you any mind, and you have to dress in an uncomfortable suit all day.

-There are cubicles after cubicles that seem to go on forever.
+There is cubicle after cubicle that seem to go on forever.